-Extremist hate groups have radically changed the way they operate and mobilize people to advance their agendas.
-The internet and social media not only provide groups with a vast arena for recruitment, but also places where they can hide.
+Extremist hate perpetrators have radically changed the way they operate and mobilize people to advance their agendas.
+The internet and social media not only provide them with a vast arena for recruitment, but also places where they can hide.
 These platforms have made the distribution, mobilization and spread of online hate much harder to monitor and prosecute.
 It’s also more difficult to decipher the extent to which virtual communities of hate are simply reinforcing each other or being pushed by organized extremist organizations.
-That’s created challenges for researchers and law enforcement who are trying to understand how these groups work and how to intervene.
+That’s created challenges for researchers and law enforcement who are trying to understand how they work and how to intervene.

 We are currently calling for interested collaborators with diverse backgrounds and relevant expertise to build out the center’s research team.
 We welcome those with knowledge and passion for combating extremism and radicalization.